-It is important that students listen to the recorded lecture on the assigned chapter available at odtuclass.
+It is important that students read the assigned chapter and listen to the recorded lecture on the chapter available at odtuclass.
 In the participation session in class, there will be no lecture; students are required to listen to the lecture before the session.
 In each lecture, there are a number of questions to discuss.
 Students are supposed to look at the questions first, listen to the lecture then, and develop answers on the questions.
+This is an individual activity although students can exchange ideas on the questions before the participation session.
 In the session, students will share their answers with the instructor and other students and discuss the points raised by others.
 For some questions, they will form a group, engage in group discussion, and write a group answer to be submitted to the instructor.
-If an in-class discussion group includes the name of an absent student on the answer sheet, all group members will lose all participation marks and the instructor will consider forwarding the case to the disciplinary committee.
+If an inclass discussion group includes the name of an absent student on the answer sheet, all group members will lose their all participation marks; as a next step, the instructor will evaluate whether to forward the case to the faculty disciplinary committee.
 Students can also ask questions and provide comments on the chapter for additional explanation or clarification or discussion.
 They can share relevant personal experiences by applying the concepts in the chapter.
 Students should always justify their answers and comments with relevant examples or rational arguments.
 There will be no credit for answers or comments without justification.
 There is no make-up for this group activity.